oddlama/autokernel/README.md

 > Write only the suggested configuration changes to stdout in kconf format, so that you could
 > theoretically merge them into a kernel .config file ./autokernel.py detect -q -t kconf

+> Create autokernel modules for the detected options.
+> By default the module to select all configuration options will be named 'local',
+> so you only need to add `use local;` to your main config file.
+./autokernel.py detect -o /etc/autokernel/modules.d/local